redis/redis-doc/topics/data-types.md

 Check the [full list of Hash commands](/commands#hash) for more information, or read the [introduction to Redis data types](/topics/data-types-intro).

 <a name="sorted-sets"></a>
-Sorted sets
+Sorted Sets
 ---

 Redis Sorted Sets are, similarly to Redis Sets, non repeating collections of Strings.
-The difference is that every member of a Sorted Set is associated with score, that is used in order to take the sorted set ordered, from the smallest to the greatest score.
+The difference is that every member of a Sorted Set is associated with a score, that is used keep the Sorted Set in order, from the smallest to the greatest score.
 While members are unique, scores may be repeated.

-With sorted sets you can add, remove, or update elements in a very fast way (in a time proportional to the logarithm of the number of elements).
-Since elements are *taken in order* and not ordered afterwards, you can also get ranges by score or by rank (position) in a very fast way.
+With Sorted Sets you can add, remove, or update elements in a very fast way (in a time proportional to the logarithm of the number of elements).
+Since elements are *stored in order* and not ordered afterwards, you can also get ranges by score or by rank (position) in a very fast way.
-Accessing the middle of a sorted set is also very fast, so you can use Sorted Sets as a smart list of non repeating elements where you can quickly access everything you need: elements in order, fast existence test, fast access to elements in the middle!
+Accessing the middle of a Sorted Set is also very fast, so you can use Sorted Sets as a smart list of non repeating elements where you can quickly access everything you need: elements in order, fast existence test, fast access to elements in the middle!

-In short with sorted sets you can do a lot of tasks with great performance that are really hard to model in other kind of databases.
+In short with Sorted Sets you can do a lot of tasks with great performance that are really hard to model in other kind of databases.

 With Sorted Sets you can:

-* Take a leaderboard in a massive online game, where every time a new score is submitted you update it using [ZADD](/commands/zadd).
-You can easily take the top users using [ZRANGE](/commands/zrange), you can also, given a user name, return its rank in the listing using [ZRANK](/commands/zrank).
+* Build a leaderboard in a massive online game, where every time a new score is submitted you update it using [ZADD](/commands/zadd).
+You can easily retrieve the top users using [ZRANGE](/commands/zrange), you can also, given a user name, return its rank in the listing using [ZRANK](/commands/zrank).
 Using ZRANK and ZRANGE together you can show users with a score similar to a given user.
 All very *quickly*.
 * Sorted Sets are often used in order to index data that is stored inside Redis.
-For instance if you have many hashes representing users, you can use a sorted set with elements having the age of the user as the score and the ID of the user as the value.
-So using [ZRANGEBYSCORE](/commands/zrangebyscore) it will be trivial and fast to retrieve all the users with a given interval of ages.
+For instance if you have many hashes representing users, you can use a Sorted Set with members having the age of the user as the score and the ID of the user as the value.
+So using [ZRANGEBYSCORE](/commands/zrangebyscore) it will be trivial and fast to retrieve all the users with a given age range.

-Sorted Sets are probably the most advanced Redis data types, so take some time to check the [full list of Sorted Set commands](/commands#sorted_set) to discover what you can do with Redis!
-Also you may want to read the [introduction to Redis data types](/topics/data-types-intro).
+Sorted Sets are one of the more advanced Redis data types, so take some time to check the [full list of Sorted Set commands](/commands#sorted_set) to discover what you can do with Redis!
+Also you may want to read the [Introduction to Redis Data Types](/topics/data-types-intro).

 Bitmaps and HyperLogLogs
 ---